Contraception in the Republic of Ireland: Papal encyclicals

-Ban on sales
+1935 Ban on sale of contraceptives

-Owning and using contraceptive devices and pills was not prohibited.
+Owning and using contraceptive devices and pills was not prohibited under Irish law.
 However, from 1935, it was illegal to sell or to import them.
 During this time a loophole was used, where a device such as a condom could not be "offered for sale", but a citizen could be "invited to treat" to buy it.
 Also people made donations to family planning associations to obtain contraception as a "gift".
-The reality for almost all of the population was that contraception was unobtainable.
+However, the reality for almost all of the population was that contraception was unobtainable.
 Few outlets wanted to stock a product that could bring the attention of the police or public opprobrium.
+The 1929 Censorship of Publications Act was also used to ban information and literature on family planning, making birth control a taboo topic.